 Possible causes may include:

 Treatment for arthritis aims to control pain, minimize joint damage, and improve or maintain function and quality of life.
-A range of medications and lifestyle strategies can help achieve this and protect joints from further damage.
+A range of medications and lifestyle measures can help achieve this and protect joints from further damage.

 The exact treatment depends on the type of arthritis a person develops.
 It may involve: